HunteRoi/parsephonenumber/README.md

 # parsePhoneNumber

-A naive implementation of a phone number, just because I want to challenge myself on this.
+A naive implementation of a phone number, just because I wanted to challenge myself on this.

 ## Installation